GSA/piv-guides/_userconfig/1_firefox.md

 ## Configure Firefox for PIV Login

-Many agencies use Firefox to access web applications, but Firefox doesn't allow for PIV logins.
-This guide is to help you configure Firefox, so employees can log into web applications with a PIV card. <!--Add the Firefox version number in case Firefox adds an option later on?-->
+Firefox doesn't natively allow for PIV logins, which the agencies need to access web applications.
+This guide is to help you configure Firefox for PIV logins. <!--I'm not sure whether LaChelle will like this intro, but she likes concise, simple statements ("plain language").
+Maybe we should add the Firefox version number--in case Firefox adds a PIV login option later on?-->

-{% include alert-info.html heading="Option for DoD Personnel" content=" The Department of Defense (DoD) recommends the ActivClient software for Firefox CAC logins.
-ActivClient isn't free but may be available to DoD personnel: <!--May be available is uncertain.
-Does this mean free?--> https://militarycac.com/activclientalternate.htm." %} <!--According to the contributing.md (terms and conditions, as LaChelle calls it), Playbooks are supposed to be "vendor-neutal," so this info. may not be acceptable.
-To say "DoD recommends" is kind of broad; who at DoD?
-This formatting is for an info-alert box (a blue banner, Info box on website) because this info digresses by referring to specific commercial software, that isn't described herein, and a specific audience [DoD] vs. GSA's broader audience (Federal Government).-->
+{% include alert-info.html heading="DoD CAC Logins with Firefox" content=" The DoD recommends ActivClient.
+ActivClient isn't free to agencies but may be to DoD personnel: <!--Can we find out whether it is free to them or not?
+If free to them, they would need permission to load it on their government computers, correct? --> https://militarycac.com/activclientalternate.htm." %} <!--According to the contributing.md (terms and conditions), Playbooks should be "vendor-neutal," so this info may not be acceptable.
+Who at DoD recommends ActivClient to its personnel?
+NOTE: This "alert-info" formatting produces a blue bannered, Info box on website.
+Suggest "info-alert" because this text digresses from procedures and speaks to a DoD audience vs. GSA's broader audience (Federal Government).-->

 ### Install OpenSC

-An easy way to configure Firefox for a PIV card reader interface is to use OpenSC:
+OpenSC is a simple way to configure Firefox for PIV logins:

 * Download the latest version of OpenSC: [OpenSC wiki](https://github.com/OpenSC/OpenSC/wiki) (e.g., OpenSC-0.17.0-win32_vs12-Light-Release.msi).

-> **Note:**  To install OpenSC on a 64-bit OS, you'll need to download both the 64- and 32-bit versions.
+> **Note:**  For a 64-bit OS, you'll need to download both the 64- and 32-bit versions. <!--Why is that?-->

 * Install OpenSC.
 * Open Firefox and click on _Tools **>** Options_.